MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/xml-file-name-extension-reference-for-office.md

 # XML file name extension reference for Office

- **Summary:** Learn about the XML file formats and their extensions that are used by Word, Excel, PowerPoint, and Visio.

- **Audience:** IT Professionals

 XML file formats and their extensions are listed in the following tables for Word, Excel, PowerPoint, and Visio.